bystam/bystam.github.io/_posts/2026-11-30-are-we-in-a-software-bubble.markdown

 Now, you might think that I am being unfair.
 During the first of those two decades, an entire computer format (mobile smartphones) was brought to market, and massive online ecosystems such as social media platforms were brought to life.
 It is only natural that there were significantly more software being built between 2006 and 2016 than the decade after that.

-But also - LLMs and AI, you could say, **is one of those new platforms**.
+Also - LLMs and AI, you could say, **is one of those new platforms**.
 So just you wait.
 In 2036, you will have replaced all your software again.

-But does it look like we are headed that way?
+But... does it look like we are headed that way?

 ### AI for building new user experiences

 Let us compare AI to the expansion of the internet or the release of the smartphone.
 The argument then would be that AI as a technology will enable entirely new ways to interact with computers, which will open the door to sizable new ways to create value and improve the lives of people.

 ChatGPT has been out for over three years now - and several of its open and closed competitors were not far behind.
-Have we seen that sweeping revolution in computer interactions come into fruition?
+Have we seen that sweeping revolution in computer interactions spring to life?

-In comparison, the iPhone was released in 2008 - and the App Store (including the tools to build your own apps) one year after that. in 2009, you had the very first opportunity to install custom apps on your phone.
+In comparison, the iPhone was released in 2008 - and the App Store (including the tools to build your own apps) one year after that.
+In 2009, you had the very first opportunity to install custom apps on your phone - with apps like Spotify being available within weeks.
 By 2012, it felt like everyday computer interactions had radically shifted to be a mobile thing.
-Social media had become something you do on your smartphone, Spotify had an iOS app released months after the unveiling of the app store, and various chat apps had completely replaced SMS.
+Social media had become something you do on your smartphone, you could send money to your friends and family on the go, and various chat apps had completely replaced SMS.

 Except for the actual big chatbot companies (OpenAI, Google etc) - where is all the amazing LLM powered functionality?
 Virtually all companies I see have tried - and for the most part people despise their attempts.
 Microsoft is being dragged in various online spaces for their attempts to squeeze Copilot into everything.
 Even famous AI-influencers (in the programming space) bemoan the use of AI in various products:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Every time I see an AI button in a UI somewhere I cringe and ignore it.
 Simultaneously I’m going nuts with my agents.
 Why is consumer AI so shit? <a href="https://t.co/6tVxCFCabR">https://t.co/6tVxCFCabR</a></p>&mdash; Armin Ronacher ⇌ (@mitsuhiko) <a href="https://twitter.com/mitsuhiko/status/2010406878870643086?ref_src=twsrc%5Etfw">January 11, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I concede that the AI platforms themselves have successfully built useful products on top of these technologies.
 But so far, it does not appear to scale to the entire industry.
-Not in the ways the smartphone or the internet did.
+Not in the ways the smartphone or the internet did, unless you are a "prompt your way to a website"-company.

 ### AI as a productivity tool

 Another way people expect AI to revolutionize work is as a productivity tool.
 Especially as a means of generating code.

-Sam Altman began his stardom as the face of AI by declaring his intent for AI to cure cancer or make novel discoveries within physics.
+Sam Altman began his stardom as the face of AI by declaring his intent for AI to cure cancer or make novel discoveries in the field of physics.
 Despite that, it looks like most frontier model companies spend a lot of their time shipping products dedicated to "agentic programming".
 Products like Claude Code have become so popular that now even political journalists talk about it:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">AI continues to cause my productivity to plummet because I keep messing around with Claude Code rather than actually writing articles. <a href="https://t.co/oYmfjBBgJT">pic.twitter.com/oYmfjBBgJT</a></p>&mdash; Matthew Yglesias (@mattyglesias) <a href="https://twitter.com/mattyglesias/status/2009656349744087283?ref_src=twsrc%5Etfw">January 9, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>